ai-dock/pytorch/README.md

 ## Software Management

-A small software collection is installed by apt-get.
-This is mostly to provide basic functionality, but also includes `openssh-server` as the OS vendor is likely to be first to patch any security issues.
+A small software collection is installed by apt-get to provide basic utility.

 All other software is installed into its own environment by `micromamba`, which is a drop-in replacement for conda/mamba.
 Read more about it [here](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html).